phalcon-orphanage/docs/en/reference/tutorial-invo.rst

         $this->view->setVar("productTypes", ProductTypes::find());
     }

 All the "product types" are queried and passed to the view as a local variable "productTypes".
-Then in the view (app/views/index.phtml) we show a "select" tag filled with those results:
+Then, in the view (app/views/index.phtml) we show a "select" tag filled with those results:

 .. code-block:: php